 Scholastic Trade's range of product includes the wide range of Scholastic Australia children's books as well as those from the Scholastic worldwide group including Klutz.
-Other agencies represented include Australian publishers Weldon Kids, Childerset, Working Title Press and Koala Books, and UK publishers Kingfisher, Top That, Chicken House and Benchmark Windy Hollow.
+Other agencies represented include Australian publishers Weldon Kids, Childerset and, Working Title Press, and UK publishers Kingfisher, Top That, Chicken House and Benchmark Windy Hollow.

 Australian Standing Orders

 Australian Standing Orders is a subscription service to school libraries which offers the best new releases complete with teacher notes from all publishers.
 ASO markets to three broad groups: high school, primary school and pre-school.
 Between four to six titles for primary and six to eight titles for secondary are chosen for the eight Standing Orders per year, with pre-schools receiving four selections per year containing about four books.
 In 1999, ASO was judged 'Australian Schools Bookseller of the Year' by the Australian Publishers Association.